Applied Educational Psychology

-The Master of Arts (M.A.) in Applied Educational Psychology integrates scholarly research and practical experiences that focus on understanding and meeting the diverse behavioral, social-emotional, and academic needs of today’s youth.
+The graduate degress in Applied Educational Psychology integrate scholarly research and practical experiences that focus on understanding and meeting the diverse behavioral, social-emotional, and academic needs of today's youth.

 - Psychological Education Programs

 - Gifted Education Certification

 EdS in Applied Educational Psychology: School Psychology